MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 ##Implementing the TimelineComponentTarget Protocol

 Let's first take a look at what the protocol looks like.
-You can _CMD+Click_ onto the protocol name and Xcode will jump to the protocol definition:
+You can _⌘+Click_ onto the protocol name and Xcode will jump to the protocol definition:

     public protocol TimelineComponentTarget: class {
         typealias ContentType

         var defaultRange: Range<Int> { get }
         var additionalRangeSize: Int { get }
         var tableView: UITableView! { get }
         func loadInRange(range: Range<Int>, completionBlock: ([ContentType]?) -> Void)
     }

 We can ignore the `typealias`, which leaves use with four requirements for classes that implement the `TimelineComponentTarget` protocol: